d-bl/GroundForge/Color-Code.md

 Various dialects of color codes for pair diagrams are used by bobbin lace designers: a [Belgian] version, a simplified [Danish] version, a [red-blue] version and perhaps more.
-Allowing, even encouraging, unorthodox stitches and the liberty to use both open and closed stitches in GroundForge asks for yet another dialect, this dialect is still under construction, see [issue#49](https://github.com/d-bl/GroundForge/issues/49).
+Allowing -even encouraging- unorthodox stitches, the liberty to use both open and closed stitches and poor or no support for tallies, pins and gimps in GroundForge asks for yet another dialect, this dialect is still under construction, see [issue#49](https://github.com/d-bl/GroundForge/issues/49).